AuReMe/metage2metabo-postaviz/README.md

 Some pattern in compounds production can be found by the taxonomic belonging of the bins.
 If the taxonomy (-t option) is not provided, this tabulation will be disabled.

 Input:

 - Allow to choose between the taxonomic ranks, the individual metagenomes "mgs" or all bins with "all"

-- The second input automatically update from the input above.
-It allow the selection of the specific group of bins in CATEGORY ???
+- The second input automatically update from the selection above.
+It allow the selection of the specific group of bins in taxonomic rank selected.

 - The third input allow a filtering to the samples level, all samples (and associated bins !) will be removed from the plots if excluded by this input.

-- Updated from the third input liek the second input, allow a more precise selection ????
+- Updated from the third input like the second input, allow a more precise selection ????

 - Color grouping option for all plots.